Jordan's Prince Hamzah swears allegiance to king, says royal court | DW | 05.04.2021

-Jordan's royal palace says King Abdullah II's half brother Prince Hamzah has vowed to support him.
+Jordan's royal palace says King Abdullah II's half brother Prince Hamzah has pledged his support.
 Hamzah was accused of aiding a plot to "destabilize the kingdom's security."

-Jordan's Prince Hamzah has signed a letter in which he pledges unfailing support to the king, the royal court said on Monday, after the prince was accused of fomenting instability in the country.
+Prince Hamzah has signed a letter in which he pledges unfailing support to the king, the royal court said on Monday, after the prince was accused of fomenting instability in Jordan.

 Hamzah, the former crown prince, signed the letter after he met with Prince Hassan, the king's uncle, and other princes on Monday, the royal court said.